Missouri University of Science and Technology: History

-Iron County, Missouri (Ironton) and Phelps County, Missouri (Rolla) made bids for the school.
-Iron County's bid was valued at $112,545 and Phelps County's bid was $130,545 so the Phelps bid was officially approved on December 20, 1870.
+Iron County (Ironton) and Phelps County (Rolla) made bids for the school, with Phelps County winning in 1870.
 Classes began on November 23, 1871, in a new building that the city of Rolla had just built.
-The college had an enrollment of 28 and three graduates in 1874.
+The college had an enrollment of 28 undergraduates and three graduates in 1874.
 The college bought what is now called the "Rolla Building" for $25,000 in January 1875.
-That building is now used as the Mathematics and Statistics Department's library, chair's office, part of the main office, and other faculty offices following a $2 million renovation in 1995.
+Following a $2 million renovation in 1995, that building is now used as the Mathematics and Statistics Department's library, chair's office, part of the main office, and other faculty offices.

 Initially, the school only offered degrees in civil engineering, metallurgy, and mining engineering.
 However, by the late 1920s, the school had added degrees in ceramic engineering, chemical engineering, electrical engineering, and mechanical engineering.
 The school became home to Missouri's first operational nuclear reactor in 1961.

-In June 2018, the school was approved by the state's Coordinating Board for Higher Education for designation as "highly selective" in its undergraduate admission criteria, joining only Truman State University among the state's public universities at that level.
+In 2018, the school was approved by the state's Coordinating Board for Higher Education for designation as "highly selective" in its undergraduate admission criteria, joining only Truman State University among the state's public universities at that level.
 As such, first-time, full-time students seeking degrees are generally only admitted if they have a "percentile score" of 140 points or greater, a combination of their high school class and college testing (ACT or SAT) percentile ranks.
 Missouri Department of Higher Education guidelines state that schools in this category may admit up to ten percent of students with lower percentile scores, and will automatically admit those with an ACT (or equivalent SAT) score of 27 or better.